Domenico Ambrogi

 Domenico Ambrogi (c.
-1600-after 1678) was an Italian painter from Bologna of the 17th century, also called Menichino or Menghino del Brizio, after a master.
+1600–after 1678) was an Italian painter from Bologna of the 17th century, also called Menichino or Menghino del Brizio, after a master.
 Mainly known as a decorator of quadratura.
 He is also known as Domenico degli Ambrogi.
-He trained with Francesco Brizio, Bernardino Baldi (active 1599-1615), and Denis Calvaert.
+He trained with Francesco Brizio, Bernardino Baldi (active 1599–1615), and Denis Calvaert.

 Biography

 Domenico Ambrogi was born in Bologna around 1600.
-As a young man he was apprenticed to Bernardino Baldi, from whom he left shortly before Bernardino Baldi died (30 Jan.
+As a young man, he was apprenticed to Bernardino Baldi, from whom he left shortly before Bernardino Baldi died (30 Jan.
 1612).
-After that he studied with Denis Calvaert for a short period of time and finally, became an apprentice of Francesco Brizio.
-At that time Brizio gave public lessons in drawing and perspective, and Ambrogi received the nickname of Menghino or Menichino del Brizio.
+After that, he studied with Denis Calvaert for a short period of time and finally, became an apprentice of Francesco Brizio.
+At that time, Brizio gave public lessons in drawing and perspective, and Ambrogi received the Menghino or Menichino del Brizio nickname.
 When he left the master, he collaborated with Girolamo Curti, known as Dentone as a painter of figures, and with Angelo Michele Colonna as a painter of "quadrature".
-During his last years he made many designs for decorations and prints.
+During his last years, he made many designs for decorations and prints.
 He had pupils Giacinto and Pier Antonio Cerva and Giovanni Antonio Fumiani from Venice, who lived many years in his house and used his drawings to produce his first paintings.
 He died after 1678.